KhaledSharif/sklearn2docker/README.md

 4       1         0.0        0.0
 ```

-You can also request regular classification.
+You can also request regular classification ([see: `predict`](http://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html#sklearn.tree.DecisionTreeClassifier.predict)).
 The format for the URL for your Docker container is as so:

 ```
 http://[a]:[b]/[c]/[d]